Selected Working Papers / Work in Progress

 • Research Highlight in Nature Reports Climate Change

-33. Ariely, Dan, Uri Gneezy, George Loewenstein, and Nina Mazar (2009): Large Stakes and Big Mistakes, Review of Economic Studies, 76 (2), 451-469. [authors in alphabetical order]
+35. Ariely, Dan, Uri Gneezy, George Loewenstein, and Nina Mazar (2009): Large Stakes and Big Mistakes, Review of Economic Studies, 76 (2), 451-469. [authors in alphabetical order]

-34. Levy, Boaz, Dan Ariely, Nina Mazar, Won Chi, Scott Lukas, and Igor Elman (2008): Gender Differences in the Motivational Processing of Facial Beauty, Learning and Motivation, 39 (2), 136-145.
+36. Levy, Boaz, Dan Ariely, Nina Mazar, Won Chi, Scott Lukas, and Igor Elman (2008): Gender Differences in the Motivational Processing of Facial Beauty, Learning and Motivation, 39 (2), 136-145.

 • Named “3rd in “Top 25 Hottest Articles” in that journal in 2011.

-35. Mazar, Nina, On Amir, and Dan Ariely (2008): The Dishonesty of Honest People: A Theory of Self-Concept Maintenance, Journal of Marketing Research, 45 (6), 633-644.
+37. Mazar, Nina, On Amir, and Dan Ariely (2008): The Dishonesty of Honest People: A Theory of Self-Concept Maintenance, Journal of Marketing Research, 45 (6), 633-644.
+This article is accompanied by a Corrigendum published on OSF.
+[OSF]

 • Recipient of the 2012 William F. O’Dell Award